ebeRcca/python-assignments/README.md

 ---

-## Part A — Functional stage
+## Part A — Functional

 **File:** `requisition_system_part_a.py`

-The functional stage uses stand-alone functions that each perform one part of the workflow.
-Each function returns the values needed for the next step, so the requisition is built using local variables passed through the function chain.
+The functional version uses stand-alone functions that each perform one step of the workflow.
+Each function returns the values needed for the next step, so the requisition is built by passing local variables sequentially from one function to the next.

 ### Key Features
-- Collect staff information
+- Collects staff information
-- Generate a unique requisition ID
+- Generates a unique requisition ID
-- Enter items and calculate totals
+- Collects items and prices then calculates total
-- Automatically approve requisitions under $500
+- Automatically approves requisitions under $500
-- Display requisition details
+- Displays requisition details

 ### How Part A Works
-- A global `counter` generates unique requisition IDs
+- A global `counter` generates a unique requisition ID
-- Each function performs one part of the workflow
+- Each function performs a specifice step in the workflow
 - Returned values are passed to the next function
 - The requisition is processed step‑by‑step using local variables